 This particular metaphor needs no explanation to those who live in dry climates.
 I remember discovering how to spot a stream or farm pond in western Oklahoma and Kansas.
-All you had to do was look for the clump of trees.
+All you had to do was look for clumps of trees.
 Those trees flourish only where there is water.

 Ado Lagomarsino's life has not been an easy one.
 But because he cast his lot with the Lord, it has been a full and fruitful one.
-At the end of his life he has found bountiful fruit, whereas his brother found himself clutching handfuls of chaff.
+At the end of his life, Ado has found bountiful fruit, whereas his brother ended up clutching handfuls of chaff.